Seven Days is here to show you around. Because to truly appreciate Burlington’s tech scene, you’ve got to see how it fits into the bigger picture.

 Nectar’s

 The storied venue where Phish once played presents a wide variety of live music and the best gravy fries around.
-Head upstairs to Club Metronome for your dance fix.
+Head to the club upstairs for your dance fix.

 188 Main St., Burlington